Earth-Based Judaism Faculty

 Bio ---

 Rabbi Zelig Golden is the Executive Director of Wilderness Torah.
 He received rabbinic ordination from ALEPH: Alliance for Jewish Renewal, supported by the Wexner Graduate Fellowship, and was previously ordained Maggid by Rabbi Zalman Schacter-Shalomi z”l.
 Rabbi Zelig holds a Masters in Jewish Studies from the Graduate Theological Union.
 He previously worked as an environmental lawyer protecting food and farms and has long guided groups into the wilderness.
-Zelig lives in Occidental, CA, with his wife, Rachel, and his kids, Emma and Ilana.
+Zelig lives in Occidental, CA, with his wife, Rachel, and his kids, Emma, Ilana, and Ezra.

 Rabbi Jill Hammer